 Information can be found in both the Specialty Specific Guidance and Generic Guidance available on the GMC website.
-Applicants should read this guidance very carefully because it defines the type of evidence applicants should provide to demonstrate their equivalence to a new CCT holder.
-We would also advise that you read the CCT curriculum documentation and GMP1 guidance.
+Applicants should read this guidance very carefully because it defines the type of evidence applicants should provide to demonstrate their knowledge, skills and experience (KSE) for specialist practice in the UK.

 No, the Faculty does not directly arrange training.
-Applicants in the UK should speak with the Regional Advisor and/or Faculty Tutor for Intensive Care Medicine in their hospital to discuss the options for obtaining the additional training.
-Applicants can however contact the Faculty to find out whether the proposed additional training is appropriate.
+Applicants in the UK should speak with the Regional Advisor and/or Faculty Tutor for Intensive Care Medicine in their hospital to discuss the options for obtaining any additional training required.

 Want to know more?